jashk/Crunchyroll.bundle/README.md

 Software Requirements:

 * Plex Media Server (PMS) version 0.9.7.12 or later (http://www.plexapp.com/getplex/)
 	* Tested on Windows & Mac only.
-May work with Linux.
+Does not work with Linux or NAS version of PMS.
 * Flash for "Other Browsers" (http://get.adobe.com/flashplayer/otherversions)

 Installation